salesforcecli/plugin-info/messages/display.md

 # description

-Display Salesforce CLI release notes on the command line.
+By default, this command displays release notes for the currently installed CLI version on your computer.
+Use the --version flag to view release notes for a different release.

 # flags.version.summary